What is a Dipole Antenna?

 A ‘dipole’ means ‘two poles’ hence the dipole antenna consists of two identical conductive elements such as rods or metal wires.
 The length of the metal wires is approximately half of the maximum wavelength (i.e.,) in free space at the frequency of operation.

-The dipole antenna is one type of transducer which converts electrical signals into RF electromagnetic waves and radiates them at the transmitting side and to convert RF electromagnetic waves into electrical signals at the receiving side.
+The dipole antenna is one type of transducer which converts electrical signals into RF electromagnetic waves and radiates them at the transmitting side and converts RF electromagnetic waves into electrical signals at the receiving side.

 Dipole Antenna Design